 Basically, make it easy, unambiguous and painless for your visitors to convert into paying customers.

-In the next post, we’ll go through the next six other steps of maximizing your landing page profits, including what sort of content to use, how to inspire trust and how to get your visitors to take action immediately.
+In this next post, we’ll go through six other steps or tips of maximizing your landing page profits, including what sort of content to use, how to inspire trust and how to get your visitors to take action immediately.